Galkayo Education Center for Peace and Development (the Galkayo Center)

 The mission is to eradicate female genital mutilation (FGM) which is widespread in Somalia, but to do this, the Galkayo Center works on many fronts: improving educational opportunities for girls, tackling adult illiteracy, increasing employment possibilities for women, conflict resolution and environmental protection.

 When the Galkayo Center began in 1999, Hawa Aden Mohamed and her co-founders were in danger.
-Men feared they were encouraging women to desert them; they stoned the building and threatened activists for opposing FGM and early marriage.
+Men feared they were encouraging women to desert them; they stoned the building and threatened partners for opposing FGM and early marriage.
 Today the communities the Galkayo Center serves acknowledge the FGM program and praise its work.

 As Hawa Aden Mohamed says: “If you are illiterate, you can’t question.
 In Somalia there are still places where they haven’t heard that FGM is not right.
 It will take time.
 But one day there will be no FGM.”